Turskyi/ethical_scanner/README.md

 It is a result of putting a variable, constant, or function in a temporarily convenient, though inappropriate, location.
-For example, general `enum`s should not be contained within more specific classes because this forces the whole application to know about these more specific classes.
-The same goes for general purpose `static` functions being declared in specific classes.
+For example, general `enum`s should not be contained within more specific classes because this forces the app to know about these more specific classes.
+The same goes for general
+purpose `static` functions being declared in specific classes.

 - ### Prefer Polymorphism to If/Else or Switch/Case